Loyola Marymount University: Founding of St. Vincent's College

+Loyola College

 In 1911, the Vincentians left educational ministry.
 Thomas James Conaty appointed the Jesuits as the Vincentians replacement.
 The group moved the college to a larger property and renamed the school Los Angeles College.
 The campus consisted of several bungalows at Avenue 52, Highland Park, Los Angeles.
 The old campus became St. Vincent's School.
 In 1922, St. Vincent's campus was sold.
 Over time, the historic buildings of old St. Vincent's College have been torn down and replaced by developments such as the Grand Olympic Auditorium (1924) and parking lots.
 Richard A. Gleeson was the first Jesuit president of the institution.

 Rapid growth prompted the Jesuits to seek a new campus on Venice Boulevard in 1917.
 Graduate instruction began in 1920 with the foundation of a separate law school, the only program into which women were admitted.
 The law school was the second in Los Angeles after USC to admit Jewish students.
 In 1928, the undergraduate division of Loyola relocated to the present Westchester campus in 1930, becoming Loyola University of Los Angeles.
 Loyola Law School did not move with the rest of the university, but in 1964 was reestablished at a Frank Gehry-designed campus in downtown Los Angeles.

 As enrollment dropped during World War II, university president Edward Whelan brokered a deal with the US Army to form an officer training program for both Army and Navy officers.
 The contract allowed the university to remain open during the war.
 Enrollment hit all-time highs as returning veterans took advantage of the G.I.
 Bill in the mid-to-late 1940s.
 During World War II, President Whelan was openly critical of the treatment of Japanese Americans and the establishment of Japanese internment camps.